Introduction to Cell Cycle

 G1/S Checkpoint and Cyclin-CDKs

-A rise in cyclin D cause it to bind to CDK4 and CDK6, and this complex causes phosphorylation of proteins.
-Meanwhile, accumulation of cyclin E cause it to form a complex with CDK2 and thus the cell enters an irreversible stage of DNA replication.
+A rise in cyclin D stimulates its bondage to CDK4 and CDK6, and this complex result in phosphorylation of proteins.
+Meanwhile, accumulation of cyclin E induces the formation of a complex with CDK2 that stimulates the cell to enteran irreversible stage of DNA replication.

 G2/M Checkpoint and cyclin-CDKs